Omer-443/IDS-Final-Project/README.md

 ### **Data Loading and Cleaning:**
 - **Data Loading:** The dataset is loaded using Pandas.
-- **Data Cleaning:** Missing values are handled, and the dataset is enriched with imputed values (median/mode) for smoking-related columns.
+- **Data Cleaning:** Missing values are handled and imputed using median/mode for smoking-related columns, enhancing data quality for analysis.

+### **Machine Learning Integration:**
+- A **Random Forest Classifier** is used to predict smoking type based on user inputs.
+- Supports interactive predictions through the dashboard's "Prediction" page.

 ### **Sidebar Navigation:**
 - A dynamic sidebar allows seamless navigation across different sections of the analysis.